 • Grill only in appropriate places.
-That means outdoors in well-ventilated spaces; never in the garage or inside the house.
-Place the grill away from siding, deck railings and out from under eaves and overhanging branches.
-About 27 percent of the home structure fires involving grills started on a courtyard, terrace or patio, and 29 percent started on an exterior balcony or open porch, with 6 percent starting in the kitchen, according to the NFPA.
+That means outdoors in well-ventilated spaces, never in the garage or inside the house.
+Place the grill away from siding and deck railings and out from under eaves and overhanging branches.
+About 27 % of the home structure fires involving grills in 2017 started on a courtyard, terrace or patio, and 29% started on an exterior balcony or open porch, with 6 % starting in the kitchen, according to the National Fire Protection Association.

-• When you’re taking your grill out for the first time after winter storage, check the LP (liquid propane) cylinder for leaks and general disrepair.
+• When you’re taking your grill out for the first time after winter storage, check the liquid propane cylinder for leaks and general disrepair.
 If you suspect a leak in your propane tank, turn off all of the grill’s controls, and turn the propane tank to the full “on” position.
 Never use a flame to check for gas leaks.
-Use a solution of dishwashing soap and water, and spray it on all of the fittings, looking for any bubbles where gas is escaping.
+Use a solution of dishwashing soap and water and spray it on all of the fittings, looking for any bubbles where gas is escaping.
 If you find a leak, get it serviced by a professional or exchange the tank.

 • When you’re ready to cook, first turn on the tank, then the grill.
 When you’re finished, turn the propane tank off first and then turn off the grill controls to minimize the amount of residual pressure left in the gas hose.
 Remember to keep the grill controls off and the propane cylinder valve closed when not in use.

 • Keep some sort of fire extinguishing material nearby.
 A commercial fire extinguisher, like the small and convenient Tundra spray canister from First Alert, is ideal in that it covers a wider area than conventional and cumbersome extinguishers.
-And if you don’t have a commercial version handy, then keep a box of baking soda for grease fires, or a bucket of sand or even cat litter to extinguish errant flames.
+If you don’t have a commercial version handy, then keep a box of baking soda for grease fires or a bucket of sand or even cat litter to extinguish errant flames.
 If all else fails, grab the garden hose.

 • Do you like to keep a spare propane tank around?
 Then store it upright in a place where temperatures won’t exceed 120 degrees.
 Never store a spare propane tank on or near a grill.